 Reaching Challenger is an awesome achievement and you should certainly let everyone know about it.
 If you don't already have a Challenger t-shirt or hoody then you should definitely get one.
 Not only will people look up to you, but when the ranks reset at least you'll have something to cherish forever.
 The might be able to take away your rank but they'll never take your limited edition Challenger hoody!

 So there you have it, all the ranks in League of Legends from Bronze to Challenger.
 Hopefully, now you understand how hard certain divisions are to reach and what the ranks in League of Legends mean.
-The next time someone brags to you about being in Silver, tell them 7 in 20 players are Silver and it doesn't mean much!
+The next time someone brags to you about being in Silver, tell them how little it means!
 If they really want to impress someone then they need to be at least Platinum or higher.